ojustino/ipa-sba-sinnet/README.md

 <br>
 _(bear with me; I'm job-hunting)_

-Headless browsing with `PyQt5`, HTML DOM manipulation, event triggering in JavaScript, data(Frame) manipulation with `pandas`, testing with `pytest`, object-oriented programming, multiple inheritance, regular expressions, and more.
+Headless browsing with ~~`PyQt5`~~ `selenium`, HTML DOM manipulation, JavaScript event triggering, data(Frame) manipulation with `pandas`, cloud-based coding environments with Binder and Docker, testing and continuous integration with `pytest` and Travis, object-oriented programming, regular expressions, and more.

 ### Example usage: